wonder-wonder/cakemix-server/README.md

   - `SIGNPUBKEY` is public key for verification of token. (default: `./signkey.pub`)

 - Mail
 	- `SENDGRID_API_KEY` is SendGrid API Key.
-If `DEBUG` is specified, the content is showed in log.
-If empty, mail function is disabled. (default: )
+If `DEBUG` is specified, mail content will be shown in the log.
+If empty, the mail function will be disabled. (default: )

 ## Cakemix Release Policy
 ### Branches